Nike Basketball Camp Saint Anselm College

-Join us in Manchester at Saint Anselm College and see for yourself why it's one of New Hampshire's top winter 2023 basketball camps.
+Join us in Manchester at Saint Anselm College and see for yourself why it's one of New Hampshire's top winter 2023 and summer 2024 basketball camps.
 Coaches Dan Kassner and Corey Lowe of ASA Hoops and staff bring great energy to camp that will push you to become a more confident, skilled, and well-rounded player.

 ASA Hoops Nike Basketball Camps are designed for the player looking to improve their game and basketball IQ.
 Emphasis is placed on fundamental development, shooting, offense/defense, team play, and more.

 - In-depth analysis of each player's conditioning and footwork

 - Daily emphasis on fundamental development, team play, and more

 - All summer campers receive a Nike Basketball Camp t-shirt and other prizes!

 Co-Director Corey Lowe

 Currently the Head Boys Basketball Coach at Newton South High School and Director of Player Development for ASA.
 Corey was raised in Newton, MA playing basketball in various leagues like NAA, The Boys and Girls Club, and Metrowest Travel for the city.View Corey's Bio ⟩